mattkrol/mattkrol.github.io/content/pages/about.md

 <img src="/images/Matt-Krol_Selfie.jpg" alt="Matt Krol" style="width: 200px">

-Matt Krol is a B.S./M.S.
-Electrical Engineering student at the [Rochester Institute of Technology](https://www.rit.edu) and is a Graduate Research Assistant at the [RIT MILOS LAB](https://sites.google.com/view/miloslab) under the supervision of Dr. Panos Markopoulos.
-Matt's current research interests span a wide range of disciplines such as: signal processing, optimization, machine learning, and deep learning.
-Matt also happens to be an accomplished bassist, who has earned degrees from some of the top music conservatories in the United States.
+My name is Matt and I am an engineer who lives in Austin, TX.
+My professional interests span the areas of signal processing, optimization, machine learning, and software development.
+I also happen to be bassist, who has earned degrees from some of the top music conservatories in the United States.
+You can learn more about me by viewing my resume, or you can read my blog where I mostly write about math and fun things to do on Linux.

-Matt's interest in engineering began in his mid-twenties after taking a course in electronic music composition at the [Manhattan School of Music](https://www.msmnyc.edu>).
-As a result, Matt became obsessed with digital reverb, and frequency modulation synthesis, which ultimately led him to start pursuing a career as an electrical engineer.

-Matt likes to keep himself busy, and often has many personal projects that he works on outside of school (this website is one of them).
-However, when Matt is not working on a project, he can most often be found responsibly enjoying a nice bottle of chianti, or a well-shaken daiquiri.